RIAEvangelist/node-phidget-API/docs/MotorControl.md

 The PhidgetMotorControl library makes for intuitive and lightning fast development without any interfaces to any project.
 [PhidgetMotorControl](http://www.phidgets.com/products.php?category=10) and their [Extensive Primer Guides](http://www.phidgets.com/docs/1065_User_Guide) are very easy to follow and advanced examples are coming soon!

+## To Do

+Test this portion of the Lib

 ## Methods
 |Method call|Parameters|Description|